sreegowthamj/resume/RESUME.rst

 3D Shape analysis and 3D Shape Processing
 --------------------------------------------
 * Implemented Generalised Multi Dimensional Scaling(GMDS) for 3D expression invariant face matching in MATLAB by exploring Riemannian geometry
-* Worked on Spherical Conformal Mapping of genus-0 closed surfaces using eigen projection and global harmonic energy minimization
+* Worked on Spherical Conformal Mapping of genus-0 closed surfaces using eigen projection and global harmonic energy minimization for faster and accurate results

 IceVision Challenge: Localization of 300 Traffic signs in Russain winter data